Bruno-Gallani/case_trust.rocks/README.md

 # Running the app

 To run the app, the following steps must be followed:
-- **Step 1**: download Python, if you haven't it installed in your computer;
+- **Step 1**: download Python, if you haven't it installed on your computer;
 - **Step 2**: open the link to the <a href="https://docs.google.com/spreadsheets/d/1y1beFCzEiD4xYjzVczTWXW4TDkemwNolMb-aPptoJKs/edit#gid=0">spreadsheet</a>;
 - **Step 3**: create a folder on your personal computer, with the archives <a href="https://github.com/Bruno-Gallani/case_trust.rocks/blob/main/script.py">**script.py**</a> and <a href="https://github.com/Bruno-Gallani/case_trust.rocks/blob/main/credentials.json">**credentials.json**</a>;
-- **Step 4**: right click on the folder previously created, click on "properties" and copy the local to the file;
+- **Step 4**: enter the folder previously created, right-click the file <a href="https://github.com/Bruno-Gallani/case_trust.rocks/blob/main/script.py">**script.py**</a> and <a href="https://github.com/Bruno-Gallani/case_trust.rocks/blob/main/credentials.json">, click on "properties" and copy the local to the file;
-- **Step 5**: open the command line (cmd), using the key shorcut `win + R`.
-Write `cd`, add a space, and then paste the text copied on the previous step;
+- **Step 5**: open the command line (cmd), using the key shortcut `win + R`.
+Write `cd`, add a space, and then paste the text copied from the previous step;
 - **Step 6**: now, write this code "`pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`".
 And then, after the installation, write "`python script.py`";
-- **Step 7**: in the opened window, select your google account to do the authentication for the app, and create a `token.json` file;
+- **Step 7**: in the opened window, select your Google account to do the authentication for the app, and create a `token.json` file;
-- **Step 8**: after the authentication, close the window, and run again the piece of code "`python script.py`".
-Notice the changes on the spreadsheet values.
+- **Step 8**: after the authentication, close the window, and run the piece of code "`python script.py again`".
+Notice the changes in the spreadsheet values.